 ISO/IEC TR 27015:2012 Information technology — Security techniques — Information security management guidelines for financial services

-A sector-specific guideline intended to help financial services organizations (banks, insurance companies, credit card companies etc.) implement ISMSs using the ISO27k standards.
+This is a guideline intended to help financial services organizations (banks, insurance companies, credit card companies etc.) implement ISMSs using the ISO27k standards.

 Although the financial services sector already labors under a vast swathe of risk and security standards (such as ISO TR 13569 “Banking Information Security Guidelines”, SOX and Basel II/III), the ISMS implementation guidance developed by SC 27 reflects ISO/IEC 27001 and 27002 along with various general-purpose security standards such as COBIT and the PCI-DSS requirements.